CAN LYME GO AWAY ON ITS OWN

 Clinical Takeaway

-• It does not clear without antibiotics.
+• It does not reliably clear without antibiotics

-• Symptom improvement does not confirm infection clearance.
+• Symptom improvement does not equal cure

-• Delaying treatment increases the risk of complications.
+• Delaying treatment increases complication risk

 What to Read Next